xakur/soppusite/_posts/2023-02-15-stopping-bad-habits-focus-on-your-feelings-first.md

 <br/><b>What can you do instead?
 (Solution):</b> Do something else that you enjoy.
 Do something that takes away your sadness or boredom.
 E.g. play games, listen to music, watch funny videos, talk to a friend.
 </div>

-When doing an alternative activity to replace the bad habit, remember to:
+<p style="text-align:center;">When doing an alternative activity to replace the bad habit, remember to:</p>

 <p style="text-align:center;"><b>Be focused on the activity only. </b>Do not do anything else.</p>